- GW Home

 - Faculty And Staff

-The GW Virginia Science and Technology Campus is a world-class center of collaboration with 17 laboratories and institutes conducting interdisciplinary research in many growing fields.
+The GW Virginia Science and Technology Campus is a world-class center of collaboration with laboratories, centers and institutes conducting interdisciplinary research in many growing fields.
 Faculty, graduate students, research scientists, and government and corporate partners conduct advanced research in well-equipped facilities.

 The Campus is currently focusing strategic research efforts in the areas of: